ethan-l-chen-24/HomeMade-Search-Engine/crawler/IMPLEMENTATION.md

 ### Implementation

+The crawler is implemented in `C` USING `VSCode` as an editor.
+It was also developed using MacOS.

 The crawler is implemented according to the pseudocode given in the lab description.
 The only change is that the validity of the directory is checked at the beginning

 The data structures used in this implementation were a `struct bag` and `struct hashtable` as defined in `bag.h` and `hashtable.h`, respectively.
+The `struct bag`, named _toCrawl_, held a list of all of the webpages that still needed to be visited.
+The `struct hashtable` held all of the websites' _URLs_ as keys with arbitrary values, so that no _URL_ is visited more than once.

 The algorithm works as so:
 * Parse the command line and validate the parameters